Subrack subpackage

 Returns:

 total board current, in a list of length 1.
-When communication with the subrack is not established, this returns an empty list.
+When communication with the subrack is not established, this returns none.

 boardTemperatures()